-Craig Martin received his Ph.D. from Syracuse University in 2007 and is currently Associate Professor of Religious Studies at St. Thomas Aquinas College, where he has been teaching since 2008.
-His research focuses on theoretical questions in the study of religion, typically related to modes of analysis arising from critical theory and poststructuralismincluding race, class, and gender; social power, hegemony, and domination; and discourse analysis and ideology critique.
+Craig Martin received his Ph.D. from Syracuse University in 2007 and is currently Professor of Religious Studies at St. Thomas Aquinas College, where he has been teaching since 2008.
+His research focuses on theoretical questions in the study of religion, typically related to modes of analysis arising from critical theory and poststructuralism—including race, class, and gender; social power, hegemony, and domination; and discourse analysis and ideology critique.
 His books include Masking Hegemony: A Genealogy of Liberalism, Religion, and the Private Sphere, A Critical Introduction to the Study of Religion, and Capitalizing Religion: Ideology and the Opiate of the Bourgeoisie.
-Hes currently working on a monograph tentatively titled Discourse and Ideology: A Critique of the Study of Culture and a co-written volumewith K. Merinda Simmonstitled Gender: A Critical Primer.
+He’s currently working on Stereotyping Religion: Critiquing Cliches, Volume II (with Brad Stoddard again), which will have a set of ten all new cliches not covered in the first volume.

 Articles and Book Chapters

 “Definition and the Politics of Semantic Drift: A Reply to Susan Henking.”
 In Religion is …: Debating the Academic Study of Religion, ed. by Russell T. McCutcheon and Aaron Hughes.
 Oxford University Press (forthcoming).